What is UK GDPR?

 d) Handling is made within a reasonable scope.

-We believe that the requirements of a) to c) above are met and, for d) ‘reasonable scope’ is also justified, (according to Article 28, Paragraph 1 of PIPL) when the person processing the personal data in question (such as ISC’s clients) does so in accordance with ‘the original purpose of use’ for which that personal data was disclosed.
+We believe that the requirements of a) to c) above are met and, for d) ‘reasonable scope’ is also justified, (according to Article 28, Paragraph 1 of PIPL) when the person processing the personal data in question (such as ISC Research’s clients) does so in accordance with ‘the original purpose of use’ for which that personal data was disclosed.

 Paragraph 2 (of Article 28 PIPL) further provides that if the purpose of use at the time of disclosure is unclear, the Personal Information Handler shall reasonably and carefully handle personal information already disclosed.